MQpeng/rx-http-kit/README.md

 # Rx-Http-Kit

 Rx-Http-kit based in RxJS, provides axios、xhr2、xhr backend.
-If you have used Angular's HttpClient, you will definitely be sighing the convenience of the style of RxJS.
+If you have used Angular's HttpClient, You will definitely feel the convenience of RxJS.
 It supports NodeJs & Browser env.

 Lets go!

 # Quick Start

-> some sample is in `test` dir, [Quick Test](https://github.com/MQpeng/rx-http-kit/tree/main/test)
+> More usage samples can be found in the test directory. [(Quick Test Dir)](https://github.com/MQpeng/rx-http-kit/tree/main/test)

 ```
 npm install -S rx-http-kit